SkylineCommunications/dataminer-docs/connector-help/connector_help/Double_D_Electronics_DDA70-87.md

 ### Connections

-This driver uses a serial connection and needs the following user information:
+This connector uses a serial connection and requires the following input during element creation:

 #### Serial Connection - Main

-This driver uses a serial connection and requires the following input during element creation:
+This connector uses a serial connection and requires the following input during element creation:

 SERIAL CONNECTION: